JacobWeinbren/2022-LE/README.md

 -   Cd into scripts and run boundary_changes.py

--   Remove extra attributes, simplify (.25km for LDN)
+-   Remove extra attributes, simplify (.1km for LDN + WAL, .5km for ENG)